statgen/pheweb/etc/detailed-webserver-instructions.md

 - `custom_templates/region/h1.html`: the large text at the top of the region (LocusZoom Region Plot) page
 - `custom_templates/title.html`: the title of the window, usually shown in the tab bar

 You can also override any template found in [pheweb/serve/templates](https://github.com/statgen/pheweb/tree/master/pheweb/serve/templates).
 It'll work best if you copy the original version and modify it.
 If you update Pheweb after overriding entire pages like this, those pages might be broken.
+The templating language is Jinja2 and you can see what variables are available by looking at `route`s with `render_template` in [pheweb/serve/server.py](https://github.com/statgen/pheweb/tree/master/pheweb/serve/server.py).